renville-colin/colin-renville-blogdown/content/posts/00-test_exploreF1/index.md

 ```

 The bread and butter of this portion of the analysis comes from a concept used in R called nesting.
-Nesting lets us essentially iterate whatever it is that we want to do by specific groups.
-In this case - we've got a lap for every driver in every qualifying session, but what is needed is an effective separation of the things that we do to be between qualifying sessions in 2021 rather than, say, entire seasons.
+Nesting, in this case, allows us to iterate a function within individual qualifying sessions rather than over an entire season's worth of data.

 Below is a nested dataframe.
 Instead of having a row for every lap, we have a row for every qualifying session in 2021.
-Within these rows are objects built within the datafame, which is where the term nesting comes from.
+Within these rows are objects - lap-level dataframes, model parameters, objects, and outputs, all nested within the 19 row dataframe.

 ```r